MatthewChiu/PersonalWebsite/content/Odd Links/2007 Jetta (Hugo) Log.md

 My gas efficiency got better in June/July...
 Well, that was also when I got the oil changed (thanks, dad!).
 ![[Pasted image 20250724212317.png]]

-Prices for gas were really high in 2022 and then again in may 2024...
-Maybe Russia's invasion of Ukrain in 2022, and then... summer prices for 2024?
+Prices for gas were really high in 2022...
+Maybe because of Russia's invasion of Ukraine(?).
 ![[Pasted image 20250724212325.png]]